Safeguarding Multimodal Knowledge Copyright in the RAG-as-a-Service Environment: Experiments

-\subsection{Effectiveness of \textit{AQUA}}
+\subsection{Effectiveness of \textbf{AQUA}}

 This section presents an empirical evaluation of the effectiveness of the proposed \textbf{AQUA} framework.
 Performance is quantified using Rank and CGSR metrics, with results summarized in Table \ref{tab:effectiveness1}.
 Our experimental protocol adheres to the paradigm established by \citet{yao2024promptcare}, utilizing a dataset of 50 distinct watermark images.
 Each image is subjected to 10 unique probe queries with diverse syntactic structures.
 To ensure statistical robustness, the entire experiment is replicated 10 times.

 Welch's t-test is conducted to assess the statistical significance of the detection results.
 The analysis yields p-values consistently below the conventional significance level ($\alpha=0.05$), which leads to the rejection of the null hypothesis, $\mathcal{H}_0: \mu_{suspect} = \mu_{clean}$.
 This outcome provides compelling statistical evidence that \textbf{AQUA} can reliably detect the presence of injected watermarks.
 For a complementary analysis, and in accordance with the methodology of \citet{jovanovic2025ward}, Appendix \ref{app:effectivenessresults} provides the results of a Two-proportion Z-test, along with experimental results across models of varying parameter sizes.

-\textbf{p-value vs. Query times.} While all methods can eventually produce statistically significant results (i.e., low p-values) to reject the null hypothesis, the number of queries required to reach significance is a crucial factor in real-world applications—especially when each query may incur cost or be subject to limitations.
-To evaluate query efficiency by measuring the number of queries each method needs to reach the significance threshold.
-As depicted in Figure \ref{fig:querytime} shows that $\textit{AQUA}_{acronym}$ and $\textit{AQUA}_{spatial}$ can obtain a p-value less than the significance level within \textbf{\textit{30}} queries, while the \textit{Opt.} baseline requires more than \textbf{\textit{200}} queries to attain the same level of statistical confidence.
+\textbf{Analysis of Query Efficiency}.
+Although the optimization-based method can also ultimately achieve a statistically significant result (i.e., a low p-value) to reject the null hypothesis, the number of queries required to do so is a critical performance metric in real-world applications, particularly where queries are costly or limited.
+We therefore evaluate query efficiency by measuring the number of queries each method needs to reach the significance threshold.
+As depicted in Figure \ref{fig:querytime}, both $\textbf{AQUA}_{acronym}$ and $\textbf{AQUA}_{spatial}$ achieve a p-value below the significance level within \textbf{\textit{30}} queries.
+In contrast, the \textit{Opt.} baseline requires over \textbf{\textit{200}} queries to attain the same level of statistical confidence.
 This result demonstrates the substantially superior query efficiency of the \textbf{AQUA} framework compared to the baselines.

-\textbf{FPR vs. TPR.} In order to obtain theoretical support for why watermark images created by \textit{AQUA} can obtain statistical verifications with fewer queries than the baselines, we present the False Positive Rate (FPR) vs. True Positive Rate (TPR) plot (Figure \ref{fig:fpr}).
-FPRs are gained from measuring the generator's (LLaVA-NeXT) output without watermark images in the database, and TPRs are obtained with 1, 2, 3, 5, and 10 watermark images for each probe query.
-The result of \textit{AQUA} is far away from the Random line, which is equivalent to widening the distance between the watermarked statistics and the clean statistics, which is beneficial for hypothesis testing.